-Average picking charges for all varieties showed a marginal increase of 1 percent for fresh fruit and 4 percent for processed fruit, compared to the 2015-16 season.
+Average picking charges for all varieties showed a marginal increase of 1% for fresh fruit and 4% for processed fruit compared to the 2015/16 season.
 However, picking charges for some varieties showed substantial changes relative to last season.
-As shown in Table 1, the average picking charge for fresh early and mid-season oranges was \$1.32/box, up 11 percent compared to last season.
+As shown in table 1, the average for fresh Early and Mid-season oranges picking charges was \$1.32/box, up 11% compared to last season.
 Such increase was due to the minimum picking charge reported this year being \$1.30/box, up from \$1.10/box last season.
-The average picking charge for processed early and mid-season oranges was \$1.30/box, down 5 percent compared to last season, which is likely due to the different sample of harvesters that responded to the survey this year.
-The same applies Table 1.
-Estimated Average Picking, Roadsiding and Hauling Charges for Florida Citrus, 2016-17
+The average picking charge for processed Early and Mid-season oranges was \$1.30/box, down 5% compared to last season, which is likely due to the different sample of harvesters that responded to the survey this year.
+The same applies to the small changes observed in average picking charges for Valencia oranges.